gleb812/pch2csd/README.md

 ...to be done later

-Refer to Status List.pdf to discovered which modules are already implemented.
+Refer to Status List.pdf to discover which modules are already implemented.

 More detailed description will appear soon..